Juniper/warp17/README.md

 * `--mbuf-hdr-pool-sz`: configure the size of the packet headers pool.
 The size of the pool will be given by the argument of this option multiplied by 1024.
 By default 512K packet headers are allocated.
+* `--mpool-any-sock`: configure if memory pools should be created from any available memory if the local socket memory is exhausted.
+By default this feature is disabled as it might affect performance.
 * `--ring-if-pairs`: configure the number of _in-memory-ring-based_ interfaces.
   __NOTE: please check section
   [Using In-Memory-Ring-Based Interfaces](#using-in-memory-ring-based-interfaces)